DrawZeroPoint/drv_package_v2/README.md

 Notice that this only happens in *wander mode*.
 With these params set, the system will use model described in 1.6 to detect faces.
 9. You can also train on your own dataset by capturing face image online.
 To do that, First you need set param to capture images:
 `rosparam set /vision/face/train/name NAME`.
 Replace NAME with the actual name of that person.
 After that, the person shall stand in front of the camera and 100 face images will be captured by default.
-Then you can perform training by set param:
-`rosparam set /vision/face/need_train true` and the training will then be performed.
-Notice that this all run in GPU workstation.
+Then you can perform training by set param: `rosparam set /vision/face/need_train true` and the training will then be performed.
+Notice that this will run in GPU workstation.
 If you use password, you may set it by `rosparam set /password PASSWORD`, the default password is 'admin' which stored in 'DRV/supplements/password'

 ## 5. Trouble Shooting
 1. If custom message issue occurred when running catkin_make, run `catkin_make --pkg drv_msgs --force-cmake` first to make the msg header files needed, and then run `catkin_make`.